Salamence064/Zeta2D/docs/collisions.md

 ```

 <span style="color:slategrey">Description:</span>

-&ensp; &ensp; Return a CollisionManifold with data about the collision between two rigid bodies.
-&ensp; &ensp; The physics handler calls this automatically.
+* Return a [CollisionManifold](https://salamence064.github.io/Zeta2D/collisions/#collision-manifold) with data about the collision between two rigid bodies.
+The physics handler calls this automatically.
 It is not recommended for you to call this function.

 <span style="color:slategrey">Parameters:</span>